toptensoftware/mk.js/readme.md

 ### Basics

-Variables are used to declare settings and customize a build.
+Variables declare settings to customize and configure a build.

 In the following examples you might be wondering why variables are declared the way they are instead of just using local JavaScript variables?